 - Ask students to read part of the book (e.g. one third of it) then test their content comprehension, vocabulary, and grammar through a Kahoot test; you can use Kahoot’s “formative test” template to help yourself design it.
 Insert significant images in your Kahoot test and use them as props for the most specific vocabulary questions.

 - When the students have finished reading the book, ask them to fill in a Padlet with their opinions on the different characters.
 You can add them as collaborators of the same Padlet (which is shareable through VLEs such as Google Classroom), assign each student a character and then ask them to write down a short opinion on their behaviours, attitudes, values etc. This activity helps them develop argument debating skills.

-- As a final presentation, show them some repositories for open licenced pictures and images such as Creative Commons search engine, Creative Commons section on Flickr, Archive.org, Wikimedia Commons, etc. and ask them to create a short multimedia presentation on Genially or Powtoons – no longer than 10 slides – to sum up the book with the help of meaningful images, keywords and vocabulary.
+- As a final presentation, show them some repositories for open licenced pictures and images such as Creative Commons search engine, Creative Commons section on Flickr, Internet Archive, Wikimedia Commons, etc., and ask them to create a short multimedia presentation on Genially or Powtoons – no longer than 10 slides – to sum up the book with the help of meaningful images, keywords, and vocabulary.

-The communication lifelong competence is also developed through the activities of arguing on the characters and of summing up the content of the book.
+The lifelong comunication competence is also developed through the activities of arguing on the characters and of summing up the content of the book.